colliejs/colliejs/README.md

 # Principle

-- transform the styled object to css text file at the building time
+- transform the styled object to css text file at the build time